Introduction to cryptographic libraries¶

 What’s next?¶

-Now that you have uncovered which library your application is using, the following guides will help you to understand the associated configuration files and what options you have available (including some handy examples!).
+Once you have uncovered which library your application is using, the following guides may help you to understand the associated configuration files and what options you have available (including some handy examples).